rarecoil/quarian/quarian/checks/README.md

 The `check` method is the most important.
 It must return a boolean value.
 If it returns `True`, Quarian will attempt to restart the geth node.

+### Included checks

+* **chaintip**: Will restart Geth if it begins to lag against the last block in the chain.
+Will check Etherscan or Etherchain for their canonical block and use that, or your Geth reference node.

+* **timer**: Will restart after a certain amount of time has passed.